 This course is an introduction to experimental chemical methods of synthesis and characterization by quantitative and qualitative procedures.
 Experiments will relate to topics covered in CHM 164.
-Prerequisite or Corequisite: CHM 164.

 174 Organic and Biochemistry

 This course is a study of the fundamentals of organic chemistry (nomenclature, functional groups, reactions) with an emphasis on compounds of biological interest (amino acids, proteins, carbohydrates, lipids, enzymes, nucleic acids and the metabolic cycles).
 Three lectures, one two-hour laboratory.